-On the off chance that another teacher of geometry might come across Think Logical!, I thought it might be helpful to talk for a few moments about what I've structured it as I have.
+On the off chance that another teacher of geometry might come across Think Logical!, I thought it might be helpful to talk for a few moments about why I've structured it as I have.

 I promise them that they themselves will understand, as well as anyone every has, why what we say is true.